RouEmpire/the-creative-media-note/pages/SEO.md

 			- *Commercial Intent* : The **money** that **paid** by **bidders** to rank their website for a certain keywords (AKA.
 Buying Ranks/Buying Ads) id:: 66401592-dcfd-4dde-986a-b8633c1607be
 			- *Search Volume* : The **numbers** of **times** the certain keywords was **searched**.
-		- In the ((66401592-dcfd-4dde-986a-b8633c1607be)) is showing us that higher bets, means higher important keywords that many users search for (and likely to be found your site), the
+		- In the ((66401592-dcfd-4dde-986a-b8633c1607be)) is showing us that higher bets, means higher important keywords that many users search for (and likely to be found your site).
+The lower words, The higher bets.
+It is a bidder competition there
+		-
 - # Content is King
   id:: 663ecda7-dffd-4a25-b67e-2578c6a788ad
 	- Coming Soon